“I can’t think of a better fate for young readers.” -Steven T. Seagle, co-creator of Ben 10, Big Hero 6, and Camp

+I can’t think of a better fate for young readers.” -Steven T. Seagle, co-creator of Ben 10, Big Hero 6, and Camp

 Lo Denham is used to being on her own.
 After her parents died, Lo’s sister, Bea, joined The Unity Project, leaving Lo in the care of their great aunt.
 Thanks to its extensive charitable work and community outreach, The Unity Project has won the hearts and minds of most in the Upstate New York region, but Lo knows there’s more to the group than meets the eye.
-She’s spent the last six years of her life trying—and failing—to prove … Continue reading →
+She’s spent the last six years of her life trying—and failing—to … Continue reading →

 This is the absolutely true account of how Lansburg, Pennsylvania was invaded by aliens and the weeks of chaos that followed.
 There were sightings of UFOs, close encounters, and even abductions.
 There were believers, Truth Seekers, and, above all, people … Continue reading →

 About I Do Not Trust You Memphis “M” Engle is stubborn to a fault, graced with an almost absurd knowledge of long lost languages and cultures, and a heck of an opponent in a fight.
 In short: she’s awesome.

 Ashwin Sood is a little too posh for her tastes, a member of an ancient cult (which she’s pretty sure counts for more than one strike against him), and has just informed Memphis that her … Continue reading →

 Prenna lives a closely guarded life of secrecy, a tightrope walk between fitting in and remaining unnoticed.
 Twelve unbreakable rules govern her behavior.
 Those who break them meet accident or relocation.
 So when Prenna befriends Ethan, a boy from school, she risks everything.
 Then she discovers that her people, immigrants from more than eighty years in the future, aren’t trying to stop the terrible future from happening, as they once claimed.
 And her father, who failed to make the journey with her, didn’t abandon the family as she’s been told.
 If she and Ethan are to save them all, they … Continue reading →